 Anne and I drove from the lilac garden to Ridgefield Wildlife Refuge just a few miles away.
 I keep taking pictures of herons!
 There are probably a gazillion of them since I started this blog a few years ago!

+I caught this Red-winged Black Bird in the middle of his song.
 "Clack and Kerchunk!"
 That's what this Bittern sounded like while doing his mating call.
 Actually he sounded like a huge bullfrog after making clacking sounds with his beak.
 This is one camouflaged bird!!!!

 Another visit to the Hulda Klager Lilac Garden in Washington with my daughter Anne brought back memories of my Grandma Pearl.
 Grandma loved the color lavender and she loved lilacs!
 However, this delicate pink variety is my very favorite.

 We had huge camellia bushes when I was growing up.
 I could not resist this picture.
+At the garden there are a large variety of lilacs in many different shades.

 Hulda Klager's home is now a museum and it is a delight to go through!